zircon-tech/cloud-ops-docs/docs/planning-and-forecasting.md

 The solution follows AWS Well-Architected principles with emphasis on finops best practices and operational excellence.

-## 2. Financial Operations Methodology and Process
+## 2. Planning and Forecasting Methodology and Process

 ### Discovery Phase